First published on 9 August 2023. Re-published 8 August 2025.

 The Beauty of Death was written by Lebanese-American writer, Kahlil Gibran (1883-1931).
-It’s presented here in a three-part series, read by Jasmine Low for a friend who is leaving our realm.
+It’s presented here in a three-part series, read by Jasmine Low for dearly departed friends and relatives who have left our realm.

 Part One – The Calling